nalinbhardwaj/zordle/README.md

 The abstraction of a spreadsheet for PLONKish arithmetisation is quite powerful because it allows the library to lay out and pack the rows and columns of your circuit tighter automatically (and paves the way for an IR/automated circuit optimiser long term).
 While great for optimizations, unfortunately this ability to auto-pack comes at the expense of making the API more nuanced and the cost modeling of circuits even more non-trivial to an end circuit programmer.

 To elaborate on the _nuance_ of the API, Halo 2 defines the concept of a "region" inside the spreadsheet.
-A region is the minimal set of cells such that all constraints relating to any single one of them is contained entirely within this region.
+A region is the minimal set of cells such that all constraints relating to any one of them is contained entirely within this region.
 This is a mouthful, but in essence regions are the minimal building blocks of a circuit.
 Typically, non-ZK apps are written in disparate modules - a good analogy for this is perhaps the Clock app on your mobile phone: the app is structured coherently to a user (around "time") but if you think about it like a programmer, the timer tab has very little in common with the world clock tab.
 The same is true for ZK circuits, a Clock circuit might want to check both the world clock and the status of a timer, and the representation of each of these is its own "region" in the Clock circuit.
-A programmer will write both of them almost independently, and let the compiler figure out the best way to pack them into the spreadsheet.
+A programmer will write both of them almost independently, and let the compiler figure out the best way to "pack" them into the spreadsheet.

 ![image0](https://user-images.githubusercontent.com/6984346/178660515-0d5b74ae-a7e6-4973-b5f3-fb174e305991.jpg)
 _Coherency of "time" to a user, but incoherency of regions to a programmer_

-While cost-modelling seems to be quite problematic for circuit writers on the surface right now, the general read of participants in the Halo 2 Learning Group seems to be that these APIs give circuit writers enough breathing room to hyper-optimise computation for commonly used primitive circuits, and in future, these efficient primitives can be composed (perhaps inefficiently) into real apps by higher-level circuit writers.
-Perhaps eventually ZK circuits will get to a point where few low-level programmers will hyper-optimise a minimal instruction set, and the rest of us will just roll our circuits into compilers composing the instruction set.[^2]
+While cost-modelling seems to be quite problematic for circuit writers on the surface with the Halo 2 library set up right now, the general read of participants in the Halo 2 Learning Group seems to be that these APIs give circuit writers enough breathing room to hyper-optimise computation for commonly used primitive circuits, and in future, these efficient primitives can be composed (perhaps inefficiently) into real apps by higher-level circuit writers.
+Hopefully, eventually, ZK circuits will get to a point where few low-level programmers will hyper-optimise a minimal instruction set, and the rest of us will just roll our circuits into compilers composing and optimising circuits on those instruction sets.[^2]

-[^2]: Supposedly, this will also mark the switching point where we can stop bothering with a hyper-optimised zkEVM and instead just write a zkMIPS for any VM.
+[^2]: Supposedly, this will also mark the switching point where we can stop bothering with a hyper-optimised zkEVMs and instead just write a zkMIPS machine for all VMs.
 More notes on this tradeoff [here](https://kelvinfichter.com/pages/thoughts/hybrid-rollups/).

-It's certainly fun to theorise about the future, but right now, we have a very real task at hand: making an anti-cheat that doesn't really work for a meaningless word game that's not even popular any more.
+It's certainly fun to theorise about the future of ZK circuit writing, but right now, we have a very real task at hand: making an anti-cheat that doesn't really work for a meaningless word game that's not even popular any more 🤡.
 And the only way to write these circuits is delve into the weeds and think deeply about the spreadsheet and its regions and what-not as a "low-level" programmer.

+First, let's quickly formalise our public/private inputs:

+### Public inputs

+- The solution word
+- The grid of boxes of 6 words x 5 slots (one for each letter): each cell in the grid is either green, yellow or grey

+### Private inputs

+- 6 words of 5 letters each

 The initial observation I had about Wordle's structure is that every guess is quite independent of the others - if a guess is valid on its own, its always valid inside a game and vice-versa.
 This made me think that the right structure is to make an individual region for each guess.